JessicaJuliet/meditracker/TESTING.md

 **Pass/Fail** Pass

-#### Test Case 10
+### Test Case 10
 **Description:**
 Ensure registration functionality form performs as expected when incorrect or null data is added

 **Steps:**
 1. Navigate to website's register page on Chrome
-2. Ensure the contact form is visible and contains the following fileds
+2. Ensure the contact form is visible and contains the following fields
     1. Username
     2. Password
     3. GDPR consent box
-3. Submit the form when the username is blank and ensure a warning appears to say 'Please fill in this field'.
+3. Submit the form when the username is blank and ensure a warning appears prompting to fill in field.
 Repeat the same for password and GDPR box
-4. Submit the form when the username has the incorrect format and ensure a warning message appears outlining the required format.
+4. Submit the form when the username has the incorrect format and ensure a warning message appears outline required format.
 Repeat same for password
+5. Repeat on mobile device

 **Expected Result**
 Form will not submit with incorrect or null data